Building A Budget With Allocations - All Flexibility Levels

 - Students can cross-enroll and participate in Twilight programming at other schools, including virtual classes.

-- It is not recommended that schools staff a Twilight course with more than one full time content teacher.
-If necessary, full, or part-time support staff can be hired to support EL students of students with IEPs.
+- It is not recommended that schools staff a Twilight course with more than one full-time content teacher.
+If necessary, full- or part-time support staff can be hired to support EL students or students with IEPs.

 - Principals may supplement their Twilight allocation by using additional administrative premium funds from their own budget to expand or improve the program.

 - Twilight funds cannot be used for any other purpose.
-If schools feel that they will not use their entire Twilight budget or think they may require additional budget to fully fund the program, they should reach out to the Central Office POC to determine if reallocation is possible.
+If schools feel that they will not use their entire Twilight budget or think they may require additional budget to fully fund the program, they should reach out to the Central Services to determine if reallocation is possible.

 Schools should closely examine their student data at the beginning of the year and use the guiding questions below to help determine which courses they should offer via Twilight each year: